Skip to content

 # Option 3 — Convenience wrapper (recommended)

-agent = protect_langchain(
+executor = protect_langchain(

 task="Summarise quarterly reports",